-Any Claims on account of the EFIH First Lien Notes that are allowed by Final Order will be classified as Class B3 EFIH First Lien Note Claims to the extent such Claims are Secured, and as Class B5 General Unsecured Claims Against the EFIH Debtors to the extent such Claims are Unsecured.
+Any Claims on account of the EFIH First Lien Notes that are Allowed by Final Order before the Effective Date will be classified as Class B3 EFIH First Lien Note Claims to the extent such Claims are Secured, and as Class B6 General Unsecured Claims Against the EFIH Debtors to the extent such Claims are Unsecured.

-(b) EFIH S econd Lien Notes.
+(b) EFIH Second Lien Notes.

-Pursuant to that certain indenture, dated April 25, 2011 (as amended, modified, or supplemented) for the EFIH Second Lien Notes, by and among EFIH and EFIH Finance, as issuers, and Computershare Trust Company, N.A. and Computershare Trust Company of Canada ("Computershare Trust") as successor indenture trustee to BNY (in such capacity, the "EFIH Second Lien Notes Trustee"), EFIH issued two series of EFIH Second Lien Notes.
+Pursuant to that certain indenture, dated April 25, 2011 (as amended, modified, or supplemented) for the EFIH Second Lien Notes, by and among EFIH and EFIH Finance, as issuers, and Computershare Trust Company, N.A. and Computershare Trust Company of Canada ("Computershare Trust") as successor Indenture Trustee to BNY (in such capacity, the "EFIH Second Lien Notes Trustee"), EFIH issued two series of EFIH Second Lien Notes.
 The following EFIH Second Lien Notes were outstanding as of the Petition Date:

-- approximately \$406 million principal amount of 11.00% EFIH Second Lien Notes originally due October 1, 2021; and - approximately \$1.750 billion principal amount of 11.75% EFIH Second Lien Notes originally due March 1,2022.61
+approximately \$406 million principal amount of 11.00% EFIH Second Lien Notes originally due October 1, 2021; and approximately \$1.750 billion principal amount of 11.75% EFIH Second Lien Notes originally due March 1, 2022.